eladshamailov/Knowledge-base-for-Word-Prediction/README.md

 After this , we calculate the probability of the apperance of 3 words in the text.
 The way to calculate it is:

-All the varibels are taken from the values in the context.
+All the variables are taken from the values in the context.
 N1 - from the map that we initialized in the setup

 N2 - if the value is pair , we take the occurence